Technorely/tendermint/docs/guides/java.md

 gRPC server started, listening on 26658
 ```

-Then we need to start Tendermint Core and point it to our application.
+Then we need to start Tenderely Core and point it to our application.
 Staying
 within the application directory execute:

 ```sh